ischooluw/Drupal-uw_auth/README.md

 * Configuration options for email and username attributes to use from mod_shib exposed through apache as environment variables to PHP (uwnetid and eppn by default)
 * Configuration option for optional auto creation of users who successfully authenticate via shib (off by default)
-* Configuration option for Login path (incase youâ€™re not using the default shib paths).
+* Configuration option for Login path (incase you’re not using the default shib paths).
 * Login link block (specific login link for shibboleth logins).
 * Works in tandem with standard local auth